Ambulance: Equipment

+In 2021 The New England Journal of Medicine published a Prospective, Multicenter, Controlled Trial of Mobile Stroke Units, related to healthcare effectiveness of ambulances "equipped with a CT scanner, point-of-care laboratory testing, and personnel trained to diagnose and treat patients with stroke in the ambulance, including administration of t-PA and triage for EVT."
+As 2025, some European Union countries (e.g. Italy) are evaluating their adoption.

 Intermediate technology

 In parts of the world that lack a high level of infrastructure, ambulances are designed to meet local conditions, being built using intermediate technology.
 Ambulances can also be trailers, which are pulled by bicycles, motorcycles, tractors, or animals.
 Animal-powered ambulances can be particularly useful in regions that are subject to flooding.
 Motorcycles fitted with sidecars (or motorcycle ambulances) are also used, though they are subject to some of the same limitations as more traditional over-the-road ambulances.
 The level of care provided by these ambulances varies between merely providing transport to a medical clinic to providing on-scene and continuing care during transport.

 The design of intermediate technology ambulances must take into account not only the operation and maintenance of the ambulance, but its construction as well.
 The robustness of the design becomes more important, as does the nature of the skills required to properly operate the vehicle.
 Cost-effectiveness can be a high priority.